rust-lang-cn/book-cn/english/src/ch06-02-match.md

 the first hole it encounters that it fits into.
 In the same way, values go through each pattern in a `match`, and at the first pattern the value “fits,” the value falls into the associated code block to be used during execution.

-Because we just mentioned coins, let’s use them as an example using `match`!
-We can write a function that can take an unknown United States coin and, in a similar way as the counting machine, determine which coin it is and return its value in cents, as shown here in Listing 6-3.
+Speaking of coins, let’s use them as an example using `match`!
+We can write a function that takes an unknown United States coin and, in a similar way as the counting machine, determines which coin it is and return its value in cents, as shown here in Listing 6-3.

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/listing-06-03/src/main.rs:here}}